Our Steam Ice Dam Removal Services

 Call us at 1-800-ICE-DAMS if you have an ice dam on your roof and live anywhere in the lower 48.
 We are properly licensed, bonded, and insured, and are the top-rated ice dam removal company in the US.
 You can end the leaks with a phone call to Ice Dam Guys®.

 Got ice dams on your roof?
-Ice Dam Guys® has over 20 years of experience in steam ice dam removal.
+Ice Dam Guys® has over 20 years of experience in safe steam ice dam removal.
 We were one of the very first ice dam removal companies in the Twin Cities, and – as far as we know – the first national ice dam company.
+In time we’ve become both best-rated Twin Cities ice dam removal company, and the best-rated company in the US.
 We can help you protect your home from the leaks and other damage ice dams can cause.
 Please read more about our range of ice dam removal services, below.

 We offer same-day steam ice dam removal, which means there’s no reason to avoid calling us if and when you’ve got an ice dam emergency.
 How do you know you need us right now?